Kaos599/Tathya-Fact-Checking-System/README.md

 ## Features

 - **Multi-source Evidence Collection**: Gathers information from Google Search, DuckDuckGo, Wikidata, NewsAPI, and Tavily
-- **Claim Decomposition**: Breaks complex claims into simpler, verifiable components
+- **Claim Decomposition**: Breaks complex claims into simpler, verifiable components using LLMs
 - **Confidence Scoring**: Provides a confidence score with each verdict
-- **Detailed Explanation**: Offers a 150-word summary explaining the reasoning behind the verdict
+- **Detailed Explanation**: Offers a comprehensive summary explaining the reasoning behind the verdict
 - **Source Attribution**: Transparently shows all sources consulted during fact-checking
 - **Modern Dark Mode Interface**: Clean, user-friendly interface with dark mode for comfortable reading
+- **Multi-step Verification Process**: Shows the user a step-by-step verification process
+- **Source Tool Categorization**: Displays the tools used for evidence gathering

+## System Architecture

+The Tathya Fact Checking System follows a pipeline architecture with these key components:

+1. **Claim Analyzer**: Decomposes complex claims into verifiable units using LLMs
+2. **Evidence Gatherer**: Collects information from multiple sources:
+   - Tavily API (search)
+   - Google AI (Gemini) for web search and analysis
+   - Wikidata for factual knowledge base queries
+   - DuckDuckGo for independent web search
+   - NewsAPI for current events and news articles
+3. **Evidence Verifier**: Assesses the credibility and relevance of evidence
+4. **Synthesis Module**: Combines all evidence to form a final verdict with explanation
+5. **REST API**: Provides programmatic access to the fact-checking capabilities
+6. **Streamlit UI**: Presents the results in an intuitive web interface

 ## Getting Started